Dalatexcoder/excelCPU_150/README.md

 # Excel 16-Bit CPU
 The Excel 16-Bit CPU repository contains the following main files:
 ```
-CPU.xlsx - The main spreadsheet which contains the CPU
+CPU.xlsx - The main spreadsheet which contains the System on Sheet
 ROM.xlsx - The ROM spreadsheet used read by the CPU when the read ROM switch is turned on
 InstructionSet.xlsx - Explains the ISA of the CPU
 compileExcelASM16.py - The Excel-ASM16 compiler